vandana-7span/FlexButton/README.md

 # FlexButton
 FlexButton is a flexible and customizable button component for iOS applications, built using Swift.
 It provides a variety of styling options, animations, and interaction patterns, making it easy to integrate into different types of user interfaces.

-To run the example project, clone the repo, and run pod install from the Example directory first.
+To run the example project, Add Package https://github.com/vandana-7span/FlexButton/tree/main

 Requirements

 iOS 13.0+
 Installation

-FlexiButton is available through CocoaPods.
-To install it, simply add the following line to your Podfile:

-pod 'FlexiButton'
-Usage

-The FlexiButton allows for extensive customization including:
+The FlexButton allows for extensive customization including:

 Gradient colors
 Icon support